celo-org/docs/docs/developer/particle-network/index.md

 export default App;
 ```

-As shown above, Particle Network's Wallet-as-a-Service can be plugged in and used as you would any other standard wallet that exposes an EIP-1193 provider on Celo, enabling social logins in just a few lines of code.
+As shown above, Particle Network's Wallet-as-a-Service can be plugged in and used in a way similar to any other standard wallet that exposes an EIP-1193 provider on Celo, enabling social logins in just a few lines of code.

 ## Learn More

 - [Particle Dashboard](https://dashboard.particle.network)
 - [Particle Documentation](https://docs.particle.network)
 - [Celo Example Repository](https://github.com/TABASCOatw/particle-celo-demo)